Haglund deformity: Causes, diagnosis & treatment by foot specialist

 The painful friction in the shoe causes severe pain in the foot.
 These can initially arise as pain on initial movement and later also be chronic when walking.
 Haglund's syndrome can affect one or both feet at the same time.

 Pain in the heel may decrease with movement.
 Overambitious athletes use this effect by pushing "through" the pain during training.
 This is quite harmful, as the stress and irritation in the soft tissue continue to increase.

-Diagnosis: How does the physician examine Haglund deformity?
+Diagnosis: How does the physician examine Haglund's deformity?

 The foot specialist will first assess the appearance and mobility of the foot during a medical examination.
-The bulb in Haglund's syndrome is typically visible to the naked eye.
+The bulge in Haglund's syndrome is typically visible to the naked eye.
 Patients often also report severe heel pain and problems walking, which provides the physician with additional clues.

 An X-ray verifies the visual diagnosis.
 The lateral X-ray of the foot shows a marked bony protrusion (growth or exostosis) in the heel area.
 Possible calcifications in the Achilles tendon due to the irritation are also visible in the X-ray.
 Ultrasound and MRI magnetic resonance tomography help further assess the condition of the soft tissue such as tendons and bursae.
 A possible inflammation of the bursa (bursitis) is immediately visible.

 To determine the stage of the condition, the physician will further determine the so-called Fowler-Philip angle.
 This angle is significantly greater in Haglund's syndrome.
 It is read using the lateral X-ray of the foot bearing weight.
 An angle over 75 degrees indicates Haglund's syndrome.